 This route combines Carrai trail in Carrai National Park and Coachwood trail in Oxley Wild Rivers National Park.
 Driven in either direction, it’s a great way for self-reliant 4WD enthusiasts to explore the views and natural beauty of the mountain plateau west of Port Macquarie.

 From Kempsey, it’s around a 1hr drive to reach Carrai trail, which follows unsealed Carrai Road through open farmland before delivering you into the forest.
 After around 24km, at the junction with Coachwood Road, stop for a break in Kookaburra.
 Once a thriving centre for trade in prized red cedar, it’s now a ghost town overgrown by trees.

-From Kookaburra, continue around 22.5km north along Carrai trail, through old growth forest to Daisy Plains huts.
-Set among tall eucalypts, the 4 basic huts are a good place to stay overnight if you want a break from driving.
+From Kookaburra, continue around 22.5km north along Carrai trail, through old growth forest to Daisy Plains picnic area.
+Set among tall eucalypts, it's a good place to stop for lunch if you want a break from driving.

-Wake to the squawk of glossy black cockatoos and savour a camp breakfast next to the kitchen hut’s open fire, before backtracking to the junction with Coachwood Road.
+Listen to the squawk of glossy black cockatoos before backtracking to the junction with Coachwood Road.
 Follow this trail, which winds 17km through Gondwana rainforest in Oxley Wild Rivers National Park.
 The 300m walk to unfenced Hoppy’s lookout is an optional stop along the trail.

 From the end of Coachwood trail, connect with scenic Racecourse trail around 19km, and make your way out via Werrikimbe National Park, and Walcha.

 Oxley Wild Rivers National Park, near Armidale, spoils you with World Heritage-listed gondwana rainforest, historic sites, and magnificent waterfalls.
 It’s perfect for walking, camping, bike or horse riding, and fishing.